cr4sh-me/NHLauncher/README.md

 NHLauncher have Polish language!

 - Availability:
 NHLauncher is available on older and newer android versions!

+- Modern look
+Have you ever seen UI like this before?

-- Dynamic themes:
+- Special features
-Dynamic themes support for A12+
+NHLauncher contains some fixed NetHunter app features!

 ## How to request new tool/s
 If you like to request new tool for NHLauncher, first check all it functions on NetHunter platform.